Dubito ergo cogito ergo sum

 Approach and objectives

-- We look at improving the bioethical reasoning and praxis in neuroscience: Toward a scientifically and ethically motivated approach to reevaluating, revising and optimizing the use of animal models
+- We aim to improve the bioethical reasoning and praxis with respect to the use of animals in research: Toward a scientifically and ethically motivated approach to reevaluating, revising and optimizing the use of animal models.

 The Dubito Lab